-Key data relating to the e missions trend Total emission (1990): Total emission (2016): Emission reduction 1990-2016: 23 tonnes 3 tonnes 85% Largest source category (1990): Waste (33%) Largest source category (2016): Small combustion (31%)
+Key data relating to the emissions trend Total emission (1990): 24 tonnes Total emission (2017): 4 tonnes Emission reduction 1990-2017: 83% Largest source category (1990): Waste (32%) Largest source category (2017): Manufacturing (34%)

 In the early part of the time series, there are three source categories comprising the majority of emissions.
 Emissions from the Energy Industries sector are primarily from power stations.
 Emissions from Industrial Processes include those from non-ferrous metal production and iron and steel manufacture.
 Emissions within the Waste sector are from waste incinerators.